How Many Bases Of Rna Represent An Amino Acid

 Decoding the Genetic Code: The Triplet Code

 Let's consider why a three-nucleotide code is necessary.
 RNA is composed of four nucleotide bases: adenine (A), guanine (G), cytosine (C), and uracil (U).
 If only one base coded for an amino acid, only four amino acids could be encoded (one for each base).
-If two bases coded for an amino acid, there would be 4 x 4 = 16 possible combinations.
+In real terms, if two bases coded for an amino acid, there would be 4 x 4 = 16 possible combinations.
 While this is more than the single base scenario, it's still insufficient to code for the 20 amino acids commonly found in proteins.
-However, with three bases per codon, there are 4 x 4 x 4 = 64 possible combinations.
+Still, with three bases per codon, there are 4 x 4 x 4 = 64 possible combinations.
 This is more than enough to encode all 20 amino acids, allowing for some redundancy in the code.

 Start and Stop Codons

 There are three stop codons: UAA, UAG, and UGA.
 These codons do not code for any amino acid.
 Instead, they signal the ribosome to terminate translation and release the newly synthesized polypeptide chain.
-These start and stop codons ensure that the ribosome translates only the correct portion of the mRNA molecule, producing the intended protein product.
+These start and stop codons confirm that the ribosome translates only the correct portion of the mRNA molecule, producing the intended protein product.

 The Role of Transfer RNA (tRNA)